scienceR/gettingcleaningdata/README.md

 * clone this repository
 * download compressed raw data
-* unzip raw data and copy the directory 'UCI HAR Dataset' to the cloned repository root directory
+* unzip raw data and copy the all the text files from directory 'UCI HAR Dataset' to the cloned repository root directory
 * open a R console and set the working directory to the repository root
 * run run_analysis.R script

-In the repository root directory you find the file 'sensordata_avg_by_subject.txt'
+In the repository root directory you find the file 'tidy_data.txt'
 =======
 Getting and Cleaning Data Course Project (Coursera)